If you are a newbie color pencil artist, you have already begun to experience the joy of using this wonderful medium.

 And, if you don’t have a color wheel of your own, click the link below:

+Look for colors that are opposite one another on the color wheel—these are called complements.
 This is the easiest way to find a great shadow color that will result in deep, dark shadows.

 Blue is opposite orange and is a great shadow color to layer onto the orange.

-Purple is the complementary color of yellow and is a good shadow color to layer onto yellow (go very lightly and tightly as you apply – especially the darker shadow colors).
+Purple is the complementary color of yellow and is a good shadow color to layer onto yellow (go very lightly and tightly as you apply—especially the darker shadow colors).

 You can see in the above referenced photo, the swatches where complements are used show a nice deep shadow.